 As soon as you master ‘casting on’, you’re going to want to move on to the knit stitch, and as soon as you get that down pat, you’re going to want to create something fabulous.
 Check out this ebook I published for Super Duper Knit Hat Patterns.
 It’s wonderful, you’re going to love it.

-My knitting journey starts long ago in a far away place.
-I found myself with little money, lots of time, and an entire slew of people I wanted to get gifts for come the impending Holiday Season.
+My knitting journey starts long ago in a far-away place.
+With little money, lots of time, and an entire slew of people I wanted to get gifts for come the impending Holiday Season, it was inevitable.
 I had always had an interest in knitting, but could never quite grasp it.

 This article focuses on the technique casting on.
 Click on these links for the knit stitch, the purl stitch and how to bind off.